labermt/CST126SRS02/README.md

 ---

+Purpose:

-Purpose: Learn to use heap memory and properly clean up your data without leaks or corruption.
+Learn to use heap memory and properly clean up your data without leaks or corruption.
+Redirect cin and cout to file i/o.

 Instructions: